Electrical drawings hold the key to communicating, troubleshooting, and documenting information about the power systems on your construction site.

 The abbreviations, which may differ from plan to plan, are on the first page of the electrical drawings.
 An example of an abbreviation would be TV for television or MCC for motor control center.

-Keys to Making Relevant & Accurate Electrical Drawings
+Key Elements to Make Relevant & Accurate Electrical Drawings

 1. Use the Interior Layout as a Bedrock